ToDMA: Large Model-Driven Massive Token Communications for Semantic Multiple Access

 \section{Introduction}

-The rise of \glspl*{mllm} marks a significant breakthrough in artificial intelligence (AI), combining the strengths of large language models (LLMs) with the ability to process and integrate different modalities of data—such as text, images, video, and audio \cite{Duzhen2024}. \gls*{mllm}s, such as GPT-4 Omni \cite{openai_2024_gpt4o}, BLIP-2 \cite{li2023blip}, LLaVa \cite{liu2024visual}, and others, enable models to handle tasks that require understanding across different modalities, such as generating descriptive captions for images, answering questions based on visual content, or even creating high-quality multimodal content.
-These models are increasingly deployed in practical applications from autonomous driving to healthcare (medical imaging and diagnostics) and creative industries (multimedia generation) \cite{Feibo,xiao2024comprehensive,lu2024generative}.
+The rise of \glspl*{mllm} marks a significant breakthrough in artificial intelligence (AI), extending large language models (LLMs) to process and reason across multiple modalities, such as text, images, video, and audio \cite{Duzhen2024}.
+Recent \gls*{mllm}s, such as BLIP-2 and LLaVA, exhibit strong cross-modal reasoning, enabling tasks like visual question answering and multimodal content generation \cite{li2023blip,liu2024visual}.
+These advances are expected to profoundly impact next-generation wireless networks by enabling generative semantic communications, where the goal shifts from delivering raw bits to conveying meaningful content with improved efficiency and robustness \cite{lu2024generative,jiang2024large, Liang2024generative}.